 Hi!
 Welcome to New York.
 We really do hope you enjoy your stay.
 While you’re here, we suggest you try out all our great restaurants, and maybe even a show on Broadway.
 And make sure you at least check out Brooklyn, not just Manhattan–there are, you know, five boroughs in this city.
-You know what you shouldn’t do?
+Do you know what you shouldn’t do?
 A lot of things.

 So take your iPlugs or whatever out of your ears and focus for a second.
 Honestly, we’re happy to have you, but as sure as your tone-deaf uncle is going to ruin Thanksgiving, you’re probably going to do something to get on our nerves.
 We get it, you’re new here.
-So here are a few tips from us to you on how not to piss of a New Yorker.
+So here are a few tips from us to you on how not to piss off a New Yorker.

 Don’t Be a Menace on the Subway